 September 4, 2020

-QR stands for Quick Response, and is presented as a barcode-looking image that contains information on both the merchant and payment provider.
+QR codes are presented as a barcode-looking image that contains information on both the merchant and payment provider.

 This type of payment functions like a normal Point of Sale (POS) terminal: a customer uses their phone to scan the QR code and completes the payment on the spot.